Why Some Kids Aren’t Ready for a Smartphone (and What to Do Instead)

 I see it regularly in my office.

 The 11-year-old who got a phone and started texting late at night.
-Within weeks, they were sleeping 2-4 hours at night and became anxious and withdrawn.
+Within weeks, they were sleeping just a few hours a night and became anxious and withdrawn.

-The 13-year-old caught in a toxic group chat full of passive-aggressive comments and bullying.
-They’re afraid to leave the group because that’s where all their friends are.
-Or they end up thinking that toxic rhetoric is normal.
+The 13-year-old pulled into a toxic group chat full of passive-aggressive comments and subtle bullying.
+They’re afraid to leave because that’s where all their friends are.
+Over time, they begin to believe this kind of interaction is normal.

-The family who gave their 10-year-old a phone “just for safety,” only to find out two months later that they were watching violent videos.
+The family who gave their 10-year-old a phone “just for safety,” only to discover months later that violent videos were showing up in their feed.

 This isn’t about blaming parents.
 Most of us didn’t grow up with these challenges.
 We are some of the first parents in history to have these essential conversations with their kids.
 We’re figuring it out as we go.